Mathematical Insights into Algorithms for Optimization (MIAO) Group

 previous SAT proof logging tools.

-See our video tutorial
+see our 2022 video tutorial

 Combinatorial solving with provably correct results